NEWS FLASH: You do not have to be uncomfortable riding your bike!

 Improper fit on your bike could be the main reason for your saddle discomfort.
 If your saddle is too high, too low, too far forward, too far back, not level, or if you are reaching too far to your handlebars, you could be experiencing pain as a result.
 Your bike shop fit technician will listen to your problems and help you find a solution.

 If you have had a proper fit and employed the use of riding shorts and chamois cream, you need a new saddle.
-Although it may seem like a good idea to go to the bike shop and buy the squishiest saddle you can find to ease your sore bum, more padding is not usually the answer to your problems (and could actually cause MORE chaffing).
-Your retailer can help you find a saddle that is best suited for you and your riding style with the help of Liv’s saddle fit testing tool.
+Although it may seem like a good idea to go to the bike shop and buy the squishiest saddle you can find to ease your sore bum, more padding is not usually the answer to your problems (and could actually cause MORE chafing).
+Your retailer can help you find a saddle that is best suited for you and your riding style.
 Then, spend some time on the saddle.
 Trying out a test saddle for a few weeks is the best way to know if you are getting the right fit.

 5. Ride Your Bike!